vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 To use this function in a script, we have to use LUA.
 This is because Building Blocks does not currently support complex parameters like tables (as of January 2026).
 However, the LUA code is pretty simple.

-For our example, we create a table literal in LUA called `MyTab`.
+For our demo script, we create a table literal called `MyTab`.
 Then, we call our `PrintMyTableToLog` function, passing in `MyTab` as the argument.

 ![LUA script building the table parameter for the extension function](/assets/2026-01-14/lua-table-parameter-function.png)